-- \$2.0M additional funding in FY 19 to Carroll County Public Schools (CCPS) - \$2.0M in ongoing and \$1.5M one-time funding for twenty School Resource Officers, ten each in FY 19 and FY 20 - \$1.0M additional funding for salary increases for the Sheriff's Office - \$0.5M of one-time funding to the Volunteer Emergency Services Association for replacement Self-Contained Breathing Apparatus at three volunteer fire companies - \$0.4M additional ongoing funding to help fund salary increases at Carroll Community College, and \$20,000 ongoing for home and private school student dual-enrollment tuition discounts
+- \$2.0M additional funding in FY 19 to Carroll County Public Schools (CCPS) - \$2.0M in ongoing and \$1.5M one-time funding for twenty School Resource Officers, ten each in FY 19 and FY 20 - \$1.0M additional funding for salary increases for the Sheriff's Office - \$0.5M of one-time funding to the Volunteer Emergency Services Association to replace Self-Contained Breathing Apparatus at three volunteer fire companies - \$0.4M additional ongoing funding to help fund salary increases at Carroll Community College, and \$20,000 ongoing for home and private school student dual-enrollment tuition discounts

-- \$0.4M of one-time funding to Carroll County Public Library for technology improvements and \$25,000 ongoing to offset the impact of State minimum wage legislation - \$0.3M ongoing funding for Not in Carroll, a comprehensive initiative to combat drug abuse and provide additional resources for drug prevention, treatment, prosecution, and enforcement (additional information is provided below for Not in Carroll) - \$0.1M ongoing funding for the addition of a Drug Court Prosecutor position in the State's Attorney's Office - \$64,850 one-time funding for Boys and Girls Club of Westminster for phone, paging, and security equipment for their new building - \$24,670 one-time funding to The Arc Carroll County for matching funds for two vehicle purchases - \$15,500 ongoing funding to change a planned increase of 1% in FY 19 to 3% for The Arc Carroll County, CHANGE, Inc., and Target Community and Educational Services - \$12,500 one-time funding to Rape Crisis Intervention Service for server replacement - \$5,000 one-time funding to Union Mills Homestead for a mobile tannery exhibit - \$5,000 one-time funding to the Historical Society for traveling trunk and interpretive garden projects
+- \$0.4M one-time funding to Carroll County Public Library for technology funding and \$25,000 ongoing to offset the impact of State minimum wage legislation - \$0.3M ongoing for Not in Carroll, a comprehensive initiative to combat drug abuse and provide additional resources for drug prevention, treatment, prosecution, and enforcement - \$0.1M ongoing for the addition of a Drug Court Prosecutor position in the State's Attorney's Office - \$64,846 one-time for Boys and Girls Club of Westminster for phone, paging, and security equipment for their new building - \$24,667 one-time to The Arc of Carroll County for matching funds for two vehicle purchases - \$15,500 ongoing to change the funding increase in FY 19 from 1% to 3% for The Arc of Carroll County, CHANGE, Inc., and Target Community and Educational Services - \$12,500 one-time to Rape Crisis Intervention Service to replace a server - \$5,000 one-time to Union Mills Homestead for a mobile tannery exhibit - \$5,000 one-time to the Historical Society for traveling trunk and interpretive garden projects

-In addition to decisions made in the Operating Budget, the Commissioners included \$5.0M in the FY 19 - 24 Community Investment Plan for a new Southern Precinct for Sheriff Services to be located in Eldersburg.
-Also included is \$17.0M for a new State's Attorney's Office building.
-The project is comprised of reappropriated funds from the North Carroll High School Renovation project (\$6.0M) and from the Army Reserve Building project (\$1.0M), elimination of the planned Winchester Building Renovation project (\$6.0M), and Carroll County Public School's purchase of the Winchester Building from the County (\$4.0M).
+In addition to the decisions made in the Operating Budget, the Commissioners included \$17.0M for a new State's Attorney's Office building in the FY 19 - 24 Community Investment Plan.
+This project is funded with reappropriations from the North Carroll High School Renovation project (\$6.0M), the Winchester Building Renovation project (\$6.0M), the Army Reserve Building (\$1.0M), and with a planned \$4.0M from CCPS for the purchase of the Winchester Building.